 Yet again – failing to learn from the experience of yesterday, we went from Blue to black and back to blue Ducks again.
 I mean come on people.
 We neglected to secure the Sea Kayak.
 Some rotten soles in the middle of the night went joy riding on our kayak that was tied up behind.
 They left the kayak at someone else’s boat.
 We only found out about the joy ride part rather than theft by a keen eyed crew member spotting a dinghy driving around the harbor towing a red sea kayak and stopping at each boat.
 This happened just as we had resigned ourselves to paying the rental company for the Sea Kayak.
 So potential black again turned to only blue.
 Notes to self and Crew.
 Let’s secure the boat properly prior to going to bed.

-See day 2 of sailing in the BVI with BVI Yacht Charters on a Lagoon 450
+This is Day 6 of sailing in the BVI with BVI Yacht Charters for 10 days on a Lagoon 45 Catamaran

 Just returned from our bareboat charter in BVI .We were there for 9 days.It was great,though the wind was light 5-10 knots for the last few days but was 30knots for the first couple ,a little much for us beginers we we did ok.I was glad to have used your site to familiarize myself with some things.
 There is nothing like hands on .